Chhattisgarh: Net state domestic product

 Chhattisgarh is one of the emerging states with relatively high growth rates of net state domestic product (NSDP) (8.2% vs. 7.1% All India over 2002–2008) and per capita NSDP (6.2% vs. 5.4% All India over 2002–2008).
 The growth rates of the said parameters are above the national averages and thus it appears that Chhattisgarh is catching up with other states in this respect.
 However, the state still has very low levels of per capita income as compared to the other states.

 Urbanisation

-Out of total population of Chhattisgarh, 23.24% people live in urban regions.
-The total figure of population living in urban areas is 5,937,237 of which 3,035,469 are males and while remaining 2,901,768 are females.
+Out of the total population of Chhattisgarh, 23.24% live in urban regions.
+The total population living in urban areas is 5,937,237, of which 3,035,469 are males and the remaining 2,901,768 are females.

 Raipur, Durg, Bhilai Nagar, Bilaspur, Korba, Jagdalpur, Rajnandgaon, Ambikapur and Raigarh are some of the urban towns and cities in the region.